DonRyu/Full-Stack-CRUD-WebApp/readme.md

 	[1] (Use `node --trace-deprecation ...` to show where the warning was created) [1] (node:59920) [DEP_WEBPACK_DEV_SERVER_ON_BEFORE_SETUP_MIDDLEWARE] DeprecationWarning: 'onBeforeSetupMiddleware' option is deprecated.
 Please use the 'setupMiddlewares' option.

 **This doesn't affect my solution's function because this is react-create-app's unsolved warning issue** however if you don't want to see above warning.
-Please follow my instruction.
-After you install the frontend's node module.
-1. Please go to react-scripts folder
-2. Find config > webpackDevServer.config.js
-3. In the file, you can see two functions 'onBeforeSetupMiddleware' , 'onAfterSetupMiddleware'
-4. Remove them and copy below code.

-setupMiddlewares: (middlewares, devServer) => {
-      if (!devServer) {
-          throw new Error('webpack-dev-server is not defined')
-      }

-      if (fs.existsSync(paths.proxySetup)) {
-          require(paths.proxySetup)(devServer.app)
-      }

-      middlewares.push(
-          evalSourceMapMiddleware(devServer),
-          redirectServedPath(paths.publicUrlOrPath),
-          noopServiceWorkerMiddleware(paths.publicUrlOrPath)
-      )

-      return middlewares;
-}

-5. Make sure there are no warnings
+There is a solution at troubleshoot section
 * Make sure your computer has Node.js and the version should be above 17.x
 * Please follow the order of the installation